-There were approximately 2,500 deaths caused by LRI in 2015.
-These deaths were identified from the underlying cause of death on the National Records of Scotland (NRS) register of deaths [2].
-To classify deaths the GBD 2015 cause list was used, which has been created using the International Statistical Classification of Diseases and Related Health Problems (ICD-10) [3, 4].
+For the period 2014-2016, we estimated an average of 2,100 deaths per year caused by LRIs, These deaths were identified from the underlying cause of death on the National Records of Scotland (NRS) register of deaths [2].
+To classify deaths the GBD 2016 cause list was used, which has been created using the International Statistical Classification of Diseases and Related Health Problems (ICD-10) [3, 4].
 The NRS register of deaths has a Community Health Index (CHI) number attached to each death, which allows for demographic data such as gender, geographical area of residence and age at death to be established for each individual.

-Included in the total LRI mortality count are deaths that have come from what are termed ill-defined causes of death in burden of disease studies.
+Included in the total LRIs mortality count are deaths that have come from what are termed ill-defined causes of death in burden of disease studies.
 These ill-defined deaths are causes of death that have been coded with ICD-10 codes in vital registers but for the purposes of burden of disease studies, are not regarded as sufficiently specific causes of death.
-These ill-defined deaths are therefore redistributed amongst specific causes of death across the burden of disease cause list based on the redistribution of deaths method used in the GBD study [3].
-For LRI, approximately 9% of the mortality count comes from ill-defined death categories such as 'streptococcal, severe and other sepsis, gas gangrene and gangrene not elsewhere classified and toxic shock syndrome'.
-Further explanation of this method is available in the SBoD technical paper [1].
-For this reason, the number of deaths due to LRI which have been reported are different from that of officially reported sources.
+In SBoD, these ill-defined deaths are redistributed amongst specific causes of death across the burden of disease cause list based on the secondary causes of death recorded on the death certificate.
+For a small number of cases, where there was no additional information relating to secondary causes of death, the individual's clinical history was evaluated to inform the target cause for redistribution.
+For LRIs, approximately 2% of the mortality count comes from these ill-defined deaths.
+For this reason, the number of deaths due to LRIs which have been reported are different from that of officially reported sources.
+Further explanation of this method is available in the Invited chapter of The Registrar General's Annual Review of Demographic Trends [5].